SparkPost/support-docs/support/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

     It will take a few minutes for a new project to become ready for adding services.

+    >You may see a message such as "_Compute Engine is getting ready_".
+Refresh your browser to continue.

     ![](media/enabling-https-engagement-tracking-on-sparkpost/gcp-network-services.png)

  1. Choose "Create load balancer".